quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 $\TeX$ a great language for writing statement.
 Another reason for supporting
 $\TeX$ is for generating PDF version of the statement.

-On Polygon, For PDF format, you can use any $\TeX$ commands you like.
-But since
-$\TeX$ is not a language for the web, Polygon only supports minimal set of commands.
+On Polygon, For the PDF format, you can use any $\TeX$ commands you like.
+But since $\TeX$ is not a language for the web, Polygon only supports minimal set of commands for the web format.

 If you don't know $\TeX$, Polygon also includes a small manual right in the statement  page, so do check it out.
 The syntax of $\TeX$ is also simple: it is